The Romance Of Aroma

 Certain essential oils are known as aphrodisiacs because they work to lower the physical, psychological and emotional barriers to sexual arousal, such as stress.
 These aphrodisiac essential oils include clary sage, lavender, and ylang ylang plus several others.

 It’s easy to start introducing aroma into your romance routine.
 For example, you can add eight drops of Arabian Nights Mood Enhancer into your bath so you and a loved one can share a relaxing and sensual soak.
 This sensual blend contains sandalwood, ylang ylang, patchouli and jasmine.

 Alternatively, fill your bedroom with the soothing scent of lavender, ylang ylang, and ginger using a vaporizer or burner.
 Do this ten minutes before getting ready for bed, so the room is well-scented by the time you slip under the sheets.

 Other essential oils known to act as an aphrodisiac include champaka, nutmeg, rose otto, and neroli.
 These oils are known to work on both genders, whilst there are others that are known to be more gender-specific.

 To seduce your man, try experimenting with essential oils of cinnamon sandalwood, or ginger.
-These work well in a diffuser or burner.
-As warming, stimulating scents, these would work beautifully to arouse his passions over a romantic winter dinner by candlelight!
+These work well in a diffuser or burner when blended together or used individually.
+As warming, stimulating scents, these would work beautifully to arouse his passions over a romantic autumnal dinner by candlelight!

-Alternatively, if a woman is the object of your affection, appeal to her femininity with neroli, rose, jasmine or lavender essential oils.
+Alternatively, if a woman is the object of your desires you can appeal to her femininity by using neroli, rose, jasmine or lavender essential oils.